worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 We'll start by using Nix to install the packages and libraries we'll use to build our application.
 These are:

-1. Python 3.9, the programming language we'll write our application in.
+1. **Python 3.9**, the programming language we'll write our application in.
-2. Flask, Python's most popular micro web framework, which we'll use to power our web application.
+2. **Flask**, Python's most popular micro web framework, which we'll use to power our web application.
-3. MongoDB, the NoSQL database we'll use to store persistent data for our application.
+3. **MongoDB**, the NoSQL database we'll use to store persistent data for our application.
-4. PyMongo, a library for working with MongoDB in Python.
+4. **PyMongo**, a library for working with MongoDB in Python.
-5. Celery, a Python task queuing system.
+5. **Celery**, a Python task queuing system.
 We'll use this to send regular emails to users.
-6. Redis, a data store and message broker used by Celery to track tasks.
+6. **Redis**, a data store and message broker used by Celery to track tasks.
 7. Python's Redis library.
 8. Python's Requests library, which we'll use to interact with an external API to send emails.
-9. Python's Feedparser library, which we'll used to parse news feeds.
+9. Python's Feedparser library, which we'll use to parse news feeds.
 10. Python's dateutil library, which we'll use to parse timestamps in news feeds.

 To install these dependencies, we just have to add them to `replit.nix`.
 Open `replit.nix`, and edit it to resemble the following: